netuno-org/doc/docs/academy/cluar/languages.md

 sidebar_label: Languages
 ---

+How CLUAR manages the website's languages and multilingual content.

 ## Introduction

 CLUAR is multilingual by default: each **Page** is associated with a language, and the website shows a selector for visitors to switch between the available languages.